Clichés & the City with Emily in Paris

 Once in the city, Emily, the American fashionista, steps into a tough arena.
 Her colleagues don’t want her to be there and they don’t even bother hiding it.
-She finds herself far from home, unable to speak French, surrounded by strangers but still, dressed with crazy expensive outfits.
+She finds herself far from home, unable to speak French, surrounded by strangers but still, dressed in crazy expensive outfits.

 Paris and Fashion

-The costume designer Patricia Field confirms her taste once again, mixing the American style with the French elegance.
+The costume designer Patricia Field confirms her taste once again, mixing the American style with French elegance.
 Earlier, she shot a few scenes in Paris with Sex & the City and The Devil Wears Prada.
 Yet, it looks like only now that she finally has the chance to display her work all around the city.

 Because if Lily Collins fits perfectly into the main character’s role, then there is another star in Emily in Paris: Paris itself.
-Watching the episodes the viewers will dream of walking Parisian pavements, seeing the city in the way only Parisians know how, from the Rive Droite and Rive Gauche to Les Jardin des Tuileries and the Place Vendôme.
+Watching the episodes the viewers will dream of walking Parisian pavements, seeing the city in the way only Parisians know-how, from the Rive Droite and Rive Gauche to Les Jardin des Tuileries and the Place Vendôme.

 A story of symbols

 Romantic strolls, flowers, beautiful apartments, friendships that come out of nowhere, working skills that have no basis: this show is stuffed with clichés.
 However, Star is not new to this type of story.
 He recently created TV Land’s Younger, in which Liza, the main character, looks like Emily’s older cousin.
 A forty-year-old woman who lies about her age to get a job as an editorial assistant in a big publishing home, behaving like a girl in her late twenties.
-And going back in time, Stars has done something similar, with the rich lives of Beverly hills’ teenagers in one case, and with the love affairs of a group of women in New York on the other.
+And going back in time, Stars has done something similar, with the rich lives of Beverly Hills teenagers in one case, and with the love affairs of a group of women in New York in the other.

-If the viewer got used to the gritty reality of other recent female characters like Fleabag – who showed us the truth of what a normal girl has to do to make ends meet – here the approach is the opposite.
+If the viewer got used to the gritty reality of other recent female characters like Fleabag – who showed us the truth of what a standard girl has to do to make ends meet – here the approach is the opposite.
 Fleabag finds some common ground with each girl who has to live out there in the real world, tells a story in which it is easy to find oneself.
 Emily’s recipient, on the other hand, is different.
 The aim of the show isn’t to reflect reality or to deceive the viewers.
 Emily’s character exists only to let the spectator dream for a moment, a fragment in time, on the couch, imagining himself being her, facing the unbearable dilemma of which coat to wear.